 If a website has content that someone wants censored, they might put that site on the black list.
 Then, any time someone attempts to visit the site, they get creeped out when they see a message telling them it is a reported “attack site”.
 Maybe there are terrorists in that site!!

 If people always believe that, then the content never gets viewed and people leave it alone.
 Seems like a way to censor the internet.
 The information is there for anyone to view, but since the site is reported to be an “attack site”, few have the courage to go in and look.

 Permanent Google Cookie

 Did you know that Firefox is bundled with a permanent cookie, hard-wired in, that you cannot delete, change or remove?
 This cookie is sent to Google automatically and frequently throughout the day.
 I believe that Google justifies this by saying they are giving you updates to the blocked list.
 The cookie is always the same.
 (You can see how this cookie is sent to Google using a packet sniffer program, like SmartSniff.)
-Google always knows your IP address and who knows what else they have.
-One way to change the cookie, and the second way to stop sending data to Google:
+Google always knows your IP address and the Lord knows what else they do.

 I uninstalled Firefox, downloaded a fresh copy, and reinstalled it.
 Luckily, all of Firefox’s settings are saved in a separate folder and do not get destroyed during this process, so I still have all my bookmarks and add-ons working just like before the reinstallation.
 But now I have a new cookie that is being sent to Google.